cxdy/hey/README.md

 chrome extension, new tab.

-branch for school.
+branch for school. used mostly as a start page.

-switch to [master](https://github.com/cxdy/hey/tree/master) for regular code
+switch to [master](https://github.com/cxdy/hey/tree/master) for regular code (hardly updated)